Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Roads & VehiclesWar, Spanish-AmericanWaterways & Vessels.
 In addition, it is included in the U.S.S.
 Maine Memorial Markers series list.

 Location.
 36° 30.343′ N, 81° 7.247′ W. Marker is in Sparta, North Carolina, in Alleghany County.
-Marker is on North Main Street (U.S. 21) just north of East Whitehead Street (State Highway 18), on the right when traveling north.
+It is on North Main Street (U.S. 21) just north of East Whitehead Street (State Highway 18), on the right when traveling north.
 Marker is mounted at ground-level on the column base beside the Alleghany County Courthouse entrance.
 Touch for map.
 Marker is at or near this postal address: 12 North Main Street, Sparta NC 28675, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Robert Lee Doughton (a few steps from this marker); Alleghany County War Memorial (a few steps from this marker); Rufus A. Doughton (a few steps from this marker); Sparta (approx. 0.2 miles away); Tillers of the Land - Then and Now (approx. 5.2 miles away); Stone Mountain (approx. 5.9 miles away); a different marker also named Robert Lee Doughton (approx. 6 miles away); Brinegar Cabin (approx. 6.2 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Robert Lee Doughton (a few steps from this marker); Alleghany County War Memorial (a few steps from this marker); Rufus A. Doughton (a few steps from this marker); Sparta (approx. 0.2 miles away); Tillers of the Land - Then and Now (approx. 5.2 miles away); Stone Mountain (approx. 5.9 miles away); a different marker also named Robert Lee Doughton (approx. 6 miles away); Brinegar Cabin (approx. 6.2 miles away).
 Touch for a list and map of all markers in Sparta.

 Also see . . .